 Centre for Emotional Health

-The Centre for Emotional Health (CEH) is a Macquarie University Centre for Research Excellence and includes the Centre for Emotional Health Clinic, a practising research clinic.
+The Centre for Emotional Health (CEH) is a Macquarie University Centre for Research Excellence established in 2007.
+It includes the Centre for Emotional Health Clinic, a practising research clinic.

 The community is an integral part of our Centre.
 We welcome members of the public to our clinic and we collaborate with schools to improve the lives of children.
 Participation from the public is vital to many of our research projects.